1st Battalion 22nd Infantry ![]()

 their march were 186 dead and wounded,

-among the former the gallant defender of Caney, General Vera del
+among them the former gallant defender of Caney, General Vera del

 Rey.